Equality

 b = 365

-Then, in our memory model, we’ve put the value 365 at loc 0, and the value 365 at loc 1.
+Then, in our memory model, we’ve put the value 365 in memory at some location (call it loc 0), and the value 365 at another location (call it loc 1).
 Our program dictionary directs a to loc 0 and b to loc 1.

 a and b are equal, according to the == operator: